prooheckcp/ProStore3/README.md

 ## Installation

-To download the library you can either fork it into your Rojo project or download it from here.
+To download the library you can either fork it into your Rojo project or download it from here:
 [ProStore3](https://www.roblox.com/library/9521046169/ProStore3)

 ## Contact